NateWr/clc-demo-theme/readme.md

 So far it only demonstrates a very basic integration, using the two components provided by default.

+To check it out, open any Page in the Customizer and look for the **Content Layout Control** section.

 Plans:

 - Add a custom component